cockroachdb/docs/v2.2/managed-frequently-asked-questions.md

 Our machines run with 4 CPUs, 8 CPUs, or 16 CPUs per node.

+Based on your cluster requirements (e.g., number of CPUs, GBs of storage, and regions) and budget, we will determine the optimal setup for your cluster.

 ## Cluster maintenance

 ### How do I change the configurations on my cluster?

-Today, you can reach out to [Support]([Support](https://support.cockroachlabs.com/hc/en-us) for most cluster changes.
+Today, you can contact [Support](https://support.cockroachlabs.com/hc/en-us) for most cluster changes.
 In early 2019, you will be able to make changes using a self-service management console.

 ### How do I add nodes?

-To add nodes, you can reach out to [Support]([Support](https://support.cockroachlabs.com/hc/en-us) to request to add nodes.
+To request to add nodes, you can contact [Support](https://support.cockroachlabs.com/hc/en-us).
 Our team will work with you to update your cluster configurations.
 We expect this to be self-service next year.

 ### Do you auto-scale?

 Today, we do not automatically scale nodes based on your capacity usage.
-There are plans to allow auto-scaling in the future.
+To add nodes, please contact [Support](https://support.cockroachlabs.com/hc/en-us) There are plans to allow auto-scaling in the future.

 ### Who is responsible for backup?